munificent/game-programming-patterns/book/data-locality.markdown

 </aside>

 This was a real eye-opener to me.
-I'm used to thinking of performance being an aspect of *code* not *data*.
+I'm used to thinking of performance being an aspect of *code*, not *data*.
 A byte isn't slow or fast, it's just some static thing sitting there.
 But, because of caching, *the way you organize data directly impacts performance.*

 The challenge now is to wrap that up into something that fits into a chapter here.
 Optimization for cache usage is a huge topic.
 I haven't even touched on *instruction caching*.
 Remember, code is in memory too and has to be loaded onto the CPU before it can be executed.
 Someone more versed on the subject could write an entire <span name="book">book</span> on it.